dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

     ![](../../assets/images/dsconsole/cdpselectrole.png)

-9. Log out and log in as the LDAP user to get full access rights.
+9. Log out and log in as the LDAP user.
+This time, the LDAP user will get full access rights.

 # CDP Data Lake Environment

 1. Log in as the LDAP user.
 Navigate to `Environments`.
-There is only one environment which is the default environment.
+There is only one environment which is the default environment created by the system upon successful installation of the ECS platform.
 Click `Register Environment`.
-Fill up the fields to create data lake environment for the CDP Data Services to use.
+Fill in the fields to create a data lake environment for the CDP Data Services to use.

     ![](../../assets/images/dsconsole/dsregistration.png)